I'm up at seven and a bit draggy today. The morning is bright.

 I'm up at five and I leave in seven hours.
 I don't have a lot to do before I go.
 I see I am leaving just before a dump of snow.

 Last trip I was unable to forward my calls and that was a huge hassle.
-Today I spent over an hour trying and found that the UMIDIGI just will not do it for some reason so am getting out and old phone to see.
+Today I spent over an hour trying and found that the UMIDIGI just will not do it for some reason so am getting out an old phone to see.

 Looks like the Wuflu just hit the tipping point and denial is becoming impossible.
 Up until now, the authorities have been saying, Nothing to see here folks; just move along", but now the the MSM is covering the matter more seriously and denial is impossible.
 There is no sign of the thing slowing down or any reasonable prediction of it ending.

 Rigoroberto picked me up and dropped me near my destination for $120 MXN.
 I actually managed to chat with him along the way.
 It was in rough Spanglish but we managed.
-This encouraging.
+This is encouraging.

 Airbnb relies on Google Maps and they are awful here.
-I wound up walking five blocks with the aid of a young fellow who took interest in my plight.
+I wound up walking five blocks in the dark with the aid of a young fellow who took interest in my plight.
 As I have said before people here will go out of their way to make sure you get where you need to go.

 I found the flat and it is gorgeous.
 I left my things and walked five blocks to the Six store and discovered I have lost my Mexican money and keys.
 I had been transferring funds on the plane and must have dropped the little change purse.
 Total loss is maybe $200.
 I reported it to Air Canada by messenger.
 Who knows if this will bring results.